Same-sex marriage in Slovenia: Public opinion

 A Eurobarometer survey published in December 2006 showed that 31% of Slovenes surveyed supported same-sex marriage and 17% supported same-sex adoption.
 Both were lower than the EU average of 44% and 33%, respectively.
 A survey conducted in October 2009 showed that 23% of respondents supported adoption rights for same-sex couples, while 74% were opposed.
 A poll conducted by Delo in February 2015 showed that 59% of Slovenians supported same-sex marriage, while 37% were against.
-A separate question in the same survey found that 51% of Slovenians supported the bill which was being debated in the National Assembly at the time to allow same-sex marriage, while 42% were against.
+A separate question in the same survey found that 51% of Slovenians supported the same-sex marriage bill which was being debated in the National Assembly at the time, while 42% were against.
 The poll also showed that 38% of respondents supported adoption by same-sex couples and 55% were opposed.
 Another poll conducted by Ninamedia in March 2015 showed that 42% of respondents supported the new law, while 54% were opposed.
 Support was highest among those younger than 30, and in the Slovene Littoral.

 A poll conducted by Delo in March 2015 showed that a majority of respondents thought that the Constitutional Court should not allow a referendum on the issue of same-sex marriage.
 Of those who said they would participate in a possible referendum, 36% said they would support the law, and 50% said they would vote against it.
-In a December 2015 referendum, Slovenes rejected a bill legalizing same-sex marriage with 63.5% against and only 36.5% in favour.

 The 2015 Eurobarometer found that 54% of Slovenians thought that same-sex marriage should be allowed throughout Europe, while 40% were against.
 In 2019, the Eurobarometer found that support had increased to 62%, while 35% were opposed.
 The 2023 Eurobarometer showed that support was unchanged, at 62%, while 37% were opposed.
 The survey also showed that 58% of Slovenians agreed that "there is nothing wrong in a sexual relationship between two persons of the same sex", while 40% disagreed.